atmughrabi/AccelGraph/README.md

   ```
   cd 00_Graph_Bench/
   ```
-2. The default compilation is openmp change it from Makefile or:
+2. Run pslse for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your PowerPC machine (CAPI supported) :
   ```
-  make INTEGRATION_DIR=capi
+  make run-pslse
   ```
-3. From the root directory you can modify the Makefile with the parameters you need for OpenMP:
+3. Runs a graph algorithm that communicates with the pslse (simulation), or psl (real HW):
   ```
-  make run INTEGRATION_DIR=capi
+  make run-capi
   ```

 ## Graph structure (Edge list)